prikhi/bootstrap-gallery/README.md

 Wordpress Theme][fic-theme] and was extracted from that repository.

+## Contribute

+Contributions, feature requests, & bug reports are always welcome!

+There is an `.nvmrc` & `package.json` in this directory, so you can run `nvm use && npm i` to get all the development tools installed.

+Run `npx edp` to launch a server for previewing the documentation and `npx elm-analyse -s` to launch a server for linting the code.

 ## TODO

 These are things that weren't necessary for the FIC gallery modal, but would be